Our Practice

 Dr Lauren Franey – Veterinarian

 Lauren started with us in early 2020.
-She studied here at JCU and graduated in 2018.
-Since then, Lauren has worked in the Hunter Valley in a mixed animal practice, working mainly with horses but also with cows, sheep, alpacas and goats.
+She studied at JCU and graduated in 2018.
+Since then, Lauren has worked in the Hunter Valley in mixed animal practice, working mainly with horses but also with cows, sheep, alpacas and goats.
 She has done some volunteer work in India too, desexing street dogs.

 Lauren enjoys working with dogs and cats of all shapes and sizes.
 She is an amazing surgeon and emergency vet and is highly skilled when it comes to complicated medicine cases.
-You know that your beloved pets are in safe hands with her as their doctor.
+Lauren has a passion and talent for behavioural medicine and is dedicated to staying up to date with the latest behavioural information and brings this knowledge to our clinic.

 Dr Rebekah Gale